 How to Divide a Peace Lily?

-Dividing an Adult Peace Lily
+Peace Lily Division

-Once you have grown a thriving peace lily, you can divide the plant to obtain a second one, providing your home with added exquisite white flowers against the foliage of dark green.
+Once you have grown a thriving peace lily, you can divide the plant to obtain a second one, providing your home with exquisite white flowers against the foliage of dark green.

 Re-potting the flower provides the perfect opportunity to divide it.
 This lets you have more plants for the price of just one.